nygeog/king_county/README.md

 ===========
 This project takes place in King County, Washington.
 The data involved is cardiovascular outcome data (which I don't have access to) and NETS business data (what is the time frame? range?
 Could reference NETS data years).

+Set is 378091, only 378086 within valid xy bounds of UTM NAD83 Zone 10N (meters) Then 377363 in the county of King County

 Tasks